hikikones/DABE/testbed/pi4_cluster/README.md

 sudo make install
 ```

-If any complaint about `autoconf` appears, try `make clean` and then build again.
+If any complaint about `autoconf` appears, run `autogen` and `configure` again, followed by `make clean`.
+Then build again.

 ### Verify web10g by using it

 After installing all of the components of web10g you will need to load the module and instantiate the collection process with the following commands:

 ```
+sudo depmod -a
 sudo modprobe tcp_estats_nl
-sudo sysctl -w net.ipv4.tcp_estats=127
+sudo sysctl -w net.ipv4.tcp_estats=127 sudo ldconfig
 ```

 As long as no errors are shown, you are now good to go.